Questions? Contact Joyce Weinsheimer.

 - Self-nominations are encouraged.

-The nomination packet (which should be no more than 15 pages) should be submitted electronically as a Word document or PDF through Georgia Tech's awards portal: https://gatech.infoready4.com/ It should include the following items:
+The nomination packet (which should be no more than 15 pages) should be submitted electronically as a PDF file through Georgia Tech's awards portal: https://gatech.infoready4.com/ It should include the following items:

 - Table of contents for the packet.